-- science --In addition to the science courses taken as part off the Miami Plan requirements, students add BIO 155 and either EDT 405 or EDT 505, or GLG 244.
+- science --In addition to the science courses taken as part of the Miami Plan requirements, students add BIO 155 and either TCE 405/TCE 505 or TCE 505, or GLG 244.

-- language arts -- In addition to taking ENG 111 and the advanced writing course for the Miami Plan, students add ENG 262 and either ENG 304 or EDT 625.
+- language arts -- In addition to taking ENG 111 and the advanced writing course for the Miami Plan, students add ENG 262 and either ENG 304 or TCE 625.

 In addition to the coursework, a passing score on the Ohio Assessments for Educators (OAE) "Elementary Education" Subtest I/018 & Subtest II/019 is also required.

-For detailed information about courses for the MCE generalist, contact the Department of Teacher Education at 513-529-6443.
+For detailed information about courses for the MCE generalist, contact the Department of Teaching, Curriculum, and Educational Inquiry at 513-529-6443.